LanaThe Voices of Celiac Disease

 My mother had osteoporosis and broken bones, and eventually wound up in a wheelchair.
 Knowing there was a hereditary component, I made my doctors aware and was actively monitoring my own health.
 But I did not know what celiac disease was, and would never have suspected that could be the problem.

-After my bone density fell off dramatically again in 2023, my endocrinologist did extensive bloodwork, and that’s how we discovered that my celiac antibodies were off the chart.
+After my bone density fell off dramatically again in 2023, my endocrinologist did extensive bloodwork, and that’s how we discovered that my celiac disease antibodies were off the chart.
 An endoscopy confirmed the diagnosis.

 I had seen my primary care doctor, an endocrinologist, and then a second endocrinologist who was the one who finally made the discovery.
 A gastroenterologist did the endoscopy.